-- 1. A bi-national and coordinated approach should be adopted with the objective to develop mutually accepted risk-mitigating measures and health protocols - 2.
+- A bi-national and coordinated approach should be adopted with the objective to develop mutually accepted risk-mitigating measures and health protocols - 2.
 Both governments should adopt a layered risk-based approach when reviewing entry requirements and travel restrictions - 3.
 A phased approach for easing border restrictions should be informed by sciencebased criteria and communicated based on easily understood requirements - 4.
 The economic impact of border closures should be carefully assessed by both governments and inform the path towards the easing of border restrictions

-The United States and Canada have one of the largest trade and travel bilateral relationships in the world and our two countries have a long history of innovation in the management and protection of borders.
-We believe that the creation of a Joint Task Force coupled with the implementation of a phased approach will ensure an orderly, safe, and gradual easing of restrictions along the U.S.-Canada border, thus strengthening this historical partnership and ensuring a sustainable economic recovery.
+Canada and the United States have one of the largest trade and travel bilateral relationships in the world and our two countries have a long history of innovation in the management and protection of borders.
+We believe that the creation of a Joint Task Force coupled with the implementation of a phased approach will ensure an orderly, safe, and gradual easing of restrictions along the Canada-U.S. border, thus strengthening this historical partnership and ensuring a sustainable recovery.
 This is also an opportunity for both countries to contribute to the shaping of global standards and best practices in the post-COVID-19 world.